 Sign up to streaming services

-With all of us being urged to stay at home and socially distance themselves, we’re all looking for things to do.
+With a stay at home order, we’re all looking for things to do.
 This includes streaming movies and videos at home.
 Unlike the old days that you could quickly run out of DVDs to watch, streaming services provide your family hours and hours of entertainment.
 It seems the number of streaming services has exploded in the last few months, particularly after Disney and Apple announced their streaming platforms late last year.
 From Netflix and Foxtel Now to Stan and Amazon Prime, we researched the best streaming platforms available in Australia, what they offer and how much they cost.
 We’ve also included free options that offer some shows for family viewing.

 Enjoy a movie marathon